-Yes, I do retouch my pictures.
-I must correct the lighting, contrast, colour balance, etc.. because digital technology is not as straight forward as you would think.
+I do retouch my pictures, meaning I must correct the lighting, contrast, colour balance, etc.. because digital technology is not as straight forward as you might think.
 There is a certain gap between what you think is in the can and what ends up on the screen.

 NO, I certainly do not manipulate my images, it's against my religion!
-I do not do Fantasy Imagery.
+I do not produce Fantasy Imagery.

-The beauty is everywhere, it is my job and duty to capture it for you.
+The beauty is everywhere and it is my duty to capture it for you.

 Do you stage photographs?

-I do not stage a wedding or event for photographic purposes.
-I do reportage or real life photography
+I do not stage a wedding or event to achieve a certain quality.
+I do reportage or what we call real life photography.

-That means that I need to be constantly alert and capture the best moments in a natural way.
+It means that I need to be alert constantly and capture the best moments in a natural way.
 That implies to be always observing 360 degrees, react and anticipate very rapidly.
-That said when it comes to weddings and bar mitzvahs especially it is necessary at some point to orchestrate a session of formal group shots which are in some ways as valid as the others but for different reasons.
+That said when it comes to weddings and bar mitzvahs, it is necessary at some point to orchestrate a session of formal group shots which are in some ways as valid as the reportage ones but for different reasons.

-I will always invite families to do them as if not performed will leave an emotional gap and bitter disappointment.
+I will always encourage families to do them to avoid bitter disappointment later.
 On a different note I could also mention that a lot of "wedding reportage" photographers are actually staging a lot of their work so that it looks good on their website.
-If you see a small stiff couple in the middle of a vast landscape or architecture, and that everything looks perfect, they are more likely to be amateurs with great Photoshop skills.
+If you see a small couple in the middle of a vast landscape or architecture, and that everything looks perfect, it is more likely to be shot by amateurs with some Photoshop skills.
 Don't even go there, trust me.

 What makes a good photographer?

-It's a vast question but you have to go along with the essentials.
-Experience of course, but not always especially as you get on the ladder.
+It is a vast question but you have to go along with the essentials.
+Experience of course.
 Passion, motivation, knowledge, understanding, respect, creativity and distance at the same time.
 I always tell my clients that I am working on their behalf, or that we are working together on a project.
 If you meet a photographer with a strong ego, that's a bad sign.
-You want someone who listens, observes discreetly and becomes almost like a member of the family.
-You want to trust and rely on that person and he/she has to become your "third eye" Then, he/she has to perform on the day and deliver both quality AND quantity.
+You want someone who listens, observes and becomes almost like a member of the family.
+You want to trust and rely on that person and he/she has to become your "third eye".
+Then, one has to perform on the day and deliver both quality AND quantity.
 This is for me a very strong point that most people seem to forget.
 Quantity as diversity, not repetition, is as important as quality.
 It is a mental and physical exercise that must be performed endlessly in order to deliver the best.

 Why don't you show your prices on your website?

-I am not doing it for two simple reasons.
-Confidentiality: my prices are mine and they have been designed after years of practice.
+I am not doing it for two simple reasons 1/ Confidentiality: my prices are mine and they have been designed after years of practice.

 with a lot of nice people.
 It's a mindset!